-Mississippi sheriff’s deputy in critical condition after shootout with suspect
+Mississippi sheriff’s deputy dies after shootout with suspect

 The Mississippi Bureau of Investigation is investigating the case.

-A Mississippi sheriff’s deputy is in critical condition after he was involved in a shooting incident Monday afternoon, according to reports.
+A Mississippi sheriff’s deputy died after he was involved in a shooting incident Monday afternoon, according to reports.

-The Hancock Sheriff’s Deputy was being airlifted to the University Medical Center in New Orleans after he was shot and injured near Kiln, Miss. – which is located near the southeastern border with Louisiana.
+The Hancock Sheriff’s Deputy identified as Lt.
+Michael Boutte was airlifted to the University Medical Center in New Orleans after he was shot and injured near Kiln, Miss. – which is located near the southeastern border with Louisiana.
+Boutte passed away a short time later.

-A suspect was shot and also being airlifted to a hospital.
+The suspect involved in the shootout was also airlifted to a hospital.

-Authorities said the deputy had been responding to a home about 20 months north of Kiln when he was shot at the location.
+Authorities said Lt.
+Michael Boutte had been responding to a home about 20 months north of Kiln when he was shot at the location.

 ROCHESTER COPS INVOLVED IN PEPPER-SPRAYING NINE-YEAR-OLD GIRL SUSPENDED